Introduction

 Review Harden-Runner Findings

 You can see if your workflows have called "gist.githubusercontent.com" by visiting "All Destinations" in your StepSecurity dashboard.
-This feature is available to both community as well as enterprise tiers.
-If this endpoint shows up in the list, review the workflow runs that called this endpoint.
+If this endpoint appears in the list, review the workflow runs that called this endpoint.